Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 	**GLAM2**: Stores the results of GLAM2.

 	The format of folders which under these two folders is ``promoter_motifs_$FILENAME_$STRAINNAME_$TSSTYPE_$PROMOTERLEGNTH``.
-	ex: ``promoter_motifs_NC_000915.1_allstrain_internal_45_nt``.
+	Ex: ``promoter_motifs_NC_000915.1_allstrain_internal_45_nt``.
-	"NC_000915.1", "allstrain", "primary" and "45_nt" are gff filename, strain name, TSS type and upstream nucleotides of TSS resepectively.
+	"NC_000915.1", "allstrain", "primary" and "45_nt" are gff filename, strain name, TSS type and upstream nucleotides of TSS respectively.
-	If strain name is "allstrain", it means that if there are multiple strains in the gff file, the result is generateed by the information of all strains without considering the difference of strains.
+	If strain name is "allstrain", it means that if there are multiple strains in the gff file, the result is generated by the information of all strains without considering the difference of strains.
 	If there is only one strain in the gff file, the strain name will be assigned as "allstrain".
 Several files are stored in the sub-folder:

 		**Figures of the promoter motif:** Contains EPS and PNG files.